Things to do in the Isle of Man

 Isle of Man Steam Train

-Port Erin is the most southerly stop on the steam railway, and if you make it that far, it’s worth popping in the museum for a gander.
+Port Erin is the most southerly stop on the steam railway, and if you make it that far, it’s worth popping in the museum for a little look around.

 Inside the museum, you’ll discover the history behind the steam railway, alongside preserved engines and carriages from its earlier days.